 Cars are cheap

 Cars are cheap in America.
-Cars are cheap in America.
+You can find really cheap used cars in san diego.
 Yes, cars are really cheap in America.
 Cars are one of the most expensive purchases you’ll ever make.
 But believe it or not, cars for sale are cheaper in the US than most other countries.
 Using an affordable, compact car as the model (think a VW Golf), the Unites States ranks all the way down at No. 117 on the list of the most expensive places to buy a car.

 Staring down the price tag of a new car or Honda CRF450 can be a scary thing.
 When you’re about to spend thousands of dollars, it’s tempting to save money by going for the one with the lowest price.
 As counterintuitive as it sounds, however, that cheap car can end up costing you in the long run.
 The low price tag might conceal high insurance costs, constant expensive repairs, or hundreds spent every month at the gas station.
 This is the page you need to visit when buying a used car.
 Read on what is stacked insurance here and maybe it is the right type for you.